dotnsf/canvas-tetris/README.md

 At first, your Obniz need to be connected to internet with WiFi.

-Before playing with Obniz, you need to edit and save **js/controller.js** with your own Obniz ID:
+Before playing with Obniz, you can edit and save **js/controller.js** with your own Obniz ID:

 ```
   :